RDMA over Converged Ethernet

 Each file in this directory represents a GID index and contains the corresponding GID value.

-For devices supporting both RoCEv1 and RoCEv2, selecting the desired mode depends on the QP type:
+For devices supporting both RoCEv1 and RoCEv2, selecting the desired mode depends on the Queue Pair (QP) type:

 RC/UC QPs (Connected QPs)